Labeling without Seeing? Blind Annotation for Privacy-Preserving Entity Resolution: Problem Definition

 Finding the complete and precise $M$ depends on the domain-specific algorithm/model which relies on the high-quality ground truth data for training, fine-tuning or evaluation.
 The ground truth set $G$ is a set of triples $(i, j, l)$ where $i$ and $j$ are record ids of a record pair $r_i$ and $r_j$, and $l$ is a Boolean label which indicates if such record pair is the same entity.
 The process of constructing $G$ is called \textbf{annotation}.
-Formally,

-where $X$ is a sampling algorithm. $l$ is determined by domain oracles with the content of $r_i$ and $r_j$.
+Formally, $G=\{(i, j, l)\,|\,r_i \in X(D_k), r_j \in X(D_m)\}$, where $X$ is a sampling algorithm. $l$ is determined by domain oracles with the content of $r_i$ and $r_j$.

 Usually, $G$ is not constructed individually from each party: because the domain oracles have to see $r_i$ and $r_j$ in clear in order to determine whether two records are the same real-world entity based on the features the records have.
 Therefore, the owners of the records need to share sampled records in the plain with other parties which makes the raw content of $r_i$ and $r_j$ revealed.